 - Solar Slalom Sprint Solar Endurance - 7.1.1.
-Solar Slalom All craft will be considered "electric" for the Slalom, i.e. the solar energy conversion device(s) may be removed.

-7.1.2 Solar Endurance - All craft will be powered by direct and stored solar energy.
+Solar Slalom All craft will be considered "electric" for the Slalom, i.e. the solar energy conversion device(s) may be removed. - 7.1.2 Solar Endurance All craft will be powered by direct and stored solar energy.
 A minimum of 100 Watts of solar power under one sun conditions must be carried on the craft.
 Only one set of batteries may be used for one Endurance Heat.
-Batteries cannot be changed during the heat.
+Batteries cannot be changed during the heat. - 7.1.3.
+Sprint All craft will be considered "electric" for the Sprint, i.e. the solar energy conversion device(s) may be removed.